productpirates/frameworks/ai-vision-translation/README.md

 Your executive team says "we need AI."
 Your product team asks "for what?"
 Your engineering team mutters "this again?"
 By the time the mandate reaches implementation, everyone's talking about the same initiative using completely different languages.

-This isn't a communication problem—it's a translation problem.
+This isn't a communication problem, it's a translation problem.

 AI vision sounds urgent at the top, vague in the middle, and impossible at the bottom.
 Executives think in business metrics.
 Product teams think in user workflows.
 Engineers think in technical feasibility.
 The mandate devolves as it cascades down, producing pilots that impress leadership but never become products.